 Welcome to the Indiana University Phonetics Lab web portal!

 On this site, you will find resources to help you understand aspects of phonetics and conduct phonetic research.
 The resources are ones which we have either developed here or have found to be useful.
-Resources consist of:
+Specifically, these resources consist of the following:

-- Phonetics education: Educational documents and websites useful for learning more about phonetics
+- Links: Documents and websites useful for learning more about phonetics

 The phonetics community at Indiana University